mkashani-phd/futureg-quantum-ca/README.md

 # SIMLESS: Post-Quantum EAP-TLS Architecture for Scalable IoT in Next-Generation Networks

 Next-generation (FutureG) networks will interconnect billions of IoT devices, demanding scalability, reliability, and robust security against quantum threats.
 Conventional SIM-based protocols (e.g., EAP-AKA) are unsuitable for massive IoT due to complex provisioning and limited post-quantum readiness.
 This paper introduces a post-quantum EAP-TLS framework integrating Kyber and Dilithium cipher suites, edge-assisted computation, and decentralized certificate management to offload heavy cryptographic tasks from constrained devices.
 Experimental results show a 96.49\% reduction in handshake time, a 2033.13\% throughput improvement when offloading cryptographic operations to the edge, and efficient session resumption for reduced latency.
 These findings demonstrate that breaking the SIM barrier and leveraging edge-assisted PQC significantly enhances scalability and security, paving the way for unified, quantum-safe authentication in FutureG networks.
-## Check Out the Webpage to Learn More

 ![FutureG Network](images/no_of_experiments.png)